arnesahlberg/dayone_to_obsidian/README.md

 2. Clone this repo.
 3. Build with `cargo build --release`
 4. Run with `./target/release/dayone_to_obsidian --input-folder <path to folder with Day One export containing Journal.json> --output-folder <desired output folder>`
-5. Import the output folder into Obsidian by moving it into your vault folder.
+5. Import the output folder into Obsidian by moving it into your Obsidian folder.

 ## Additional Settings

 - Use the flag `--icons` if you use the Icons Plugin for Obsidian.
 - Use the setting `--tag-prefix <tag-prefix>` to use a custom tag prefix for your day one tags.
-The default is "#journal/".
+The default is `#journal/`.

+## TODO

+- Add importing of videos and PDFs.